 Making your own cabling is a pain in the asz.

 You won't be accomplishing this with a pair of scissors, so break out your

 the connectors specified in Tip

 , clean off both ends, carry the wire to the battery bank, and get

 connections (none for the series connections).

 Be careful while assessing your cut.

 It's true, 12v electricity is eons

 safer than the grid electricity, however handling batteries unsafely can

 One cut for your SERIES connection and one for your PARALLEL.

 A.) When cutting for series connections, make the cables as short and

 use, that I can think of.
-These particular series

-B.) When cutting for parallel connections, make the cables go from the first
+B.) When cutting for parallel connections, make the cables from the first

 connector, T H R O U G H

 to the farthest battery connector that your cable will reach.
 Less cuts

 equates to less energy loss and minimizes other potentially detrimental

 the third terminal (WITHOUT A CUT).
 In other words the cable is continuous

 through the second terminal.